kartikperisetla/kartikperisetla.github.io/_pages/open-source.md

 <p align="justify">
 <a  style="color:blue" href="http://bhagmalpur.wordpress.com/2013/07/21/hello-world-from-bhagmalpur-part-1/">Project Bhagmalpur</a>
 <ul>
-<li>Played key role in OLPC XO laptops and XS School Server development and deployment in the remote Indian village of <a  style="color:blue" href="https://en.wikipedia.org/wiki/Bhagmalpur,_India">Bhagmalpur</a>.</li>
+<li>Contributed to OLPC XO laptops and XS School Server development and deployment in the remote Indian village of <a  style="color:blue" href="https://en.wikipedia.org/wiki/Bhagmalpur,_India">Bhagmalpur</a>.</li>
-<li>Played key role in deploying and connecting XS School Server to internet.
+<li>Contributed in deploying and connecting XS School Server to internet.
 Thus connecting all XO laptops in <a  style="color:blue" href="https://en.wikipedia.org/wiki/Bhagmalpur,_India">Bhagmalpur</a> to internet.</li>
-<li>Responsible to teach children in <a  style="color:blue" href="https://en.wikipedia.org/wiki/Bhagmalpur,_India">Bhagmalpur</a> learn to use XO laptops, XS school server for educational and social activities.</li>
+<li>Interacted and taught children in <a  style="color:blue" href="https://en.wikipedia.org/wiki/Bhagmalpur,_India">Bhagmalpur</a> learn to use XO laptops, XS school server for educational and social activities.</li>
 <li> Developed Wikipedia Hindi activity- Developed one of the most widely used sugar activities at <a  style="color:blue" href="https://en.wikipedia.org/wiki/Bhagmalpur,_India">Bhagmalpur</a> as children love it. [<a  style="color:blue" href="http://activities.sugarlabs.org/en-US/sugar/addon/4632">Download</a>]</li>
 </ul>
 </p>